SUSE/saphanabootstrap-formula/README.md

 ## OBS Packaging

-The CI will automatically publish new releases to SUSE's Open Build Service every time a pull request is merged in the `master` branch.
+The CI automatically publishes new releases to SUSE's Open Build Service every time a pull request is merged into `master` branch.
 For that, update the new package version in [saphanabootstrap-formula.spec](https://github.com/SUSE/saphanabootstrap-formula/blob/master/saphanabootstrap-formula.spec) and add the new changes in [saphanabootstrap-formula.changes](https://github.com/SUSE/saphanabootstrap-formula/blob/master/saphanabootstrap-formula.changes).

-The new version will published at:
+The new version is published at:
 - https://build.opensuse.org/package/show/network:ha-clustering:sap-deployments:devel/saphanabootstrap-formula
 - https://build.opensuse.org/package/show/openSUSE:Factory/saphanabootstrap-formula (only if the spec file version is increased)